 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

 In the last couple of weeks the Whirlpool Corporation, who own Whirlpool, Hotpoint and Indesit, have announced that over 500,000 washing machines need recalling.
 Many Hotpoint and Indesit washing machines were found to have a fire safety risk.
 I shall be following this story with interest as I decided some years back never to buy from them again.
 Here is why I’ll never buy another Hotpoint.

 Why I’ll Never Buy Another Hotpoint

 The current recall affects over half a million machines that were manufactured in-between 2014 and 2019.
+One in 60 homes could be affected, and there have been 79 fires across the UK with these models.
 The fault is a component in the door lock system that can overheat and cause a fire if it is activated during a cycle that goes over 20C.
 Yes – 20 degrees.
 Basically a cold cycle.